memfault/interrupt/_drafts/cortex-m-breakpoints.md

 0x240 and halting again on the instruction fetch at `0x242`.
 At this time the `gdb` client will ask the server to re-install all the breakpoints (including the one originally at `0x240`) and resume.

-Instead the JLinkGDBServer ignores the first requests to remove/reinstall the breakpoint and when it receives the "single-step" request, "simulates" the instruction and updates the registers with the result directly from the debugger ove the [Debug Access Port]({% post_url 2019-08-06-a-deep-dive-into-arm-cortex-m-debug-interfaces %}#the-debug-access-port).
+Instead, the JLinkGDBServer ignores the first requests to remove/reinstall the breakpoint and when it receives the "single-step" request, "simulates" the instruction and updates the registers with the result directly from the debugger over the [Debug Access Port]({% post_url 2019-08-06-a-deep-dive-into-arm-cortex-m-debug-interfaces %}#the-debug-access-port).
 For the instruction in our example, this would involve updating `$r1` with the .word at `$pc+4` (`0x248`) and then incrementing the `$pc` by two bytes.